 - Reduce Funding and Enrollment Projections for Children's Health Insurance Program.
 Decreases funding by \$12.4 million GF and \$2.6 million NGF for the Family Access to Medical Insurance Security Plan (FAMIS), an employer-based plan enacted by the 2000 General Assembly.
 The targeted reduction is based on two factors - an updated projection of enrollment and a revised estimate by the State Corporation Commission's Bureau of Insurance of the premium differential to be transferred to the FAMIS Trust Fund.
-The introduced budget assumes that enrollment will grow from 33,861 children in September 2001 to almost 39,000 children by June 2002 rather than the 58,000 children who were originally expected to be enrolled in the program by the end of FY 2002. - Across-the-Board Reductions.
-Cuts \$1.0 million GF from the agency as part of 2 percent across-the-board reductions in Central Appropriations.
-Actions for achieving these savings are not specified in the budget.
+The adopted budget assumes that enrollment will grow from 33,861 children in September 2001 to almost 39,000 children by June 2002 rather than the 58,000 children who were originally expected to be enrolled in the program by the end of the biennium.
+However, language is added to ensure that all eligible children can be enrolled in the FAMIS program, by allowing funding to be moved between Medicaid and FAMIS for this purpose, if enrollment exceeds projections. - Capture Balances in State and Local Hospitalization Program.
+Adds language allowing the general fund to retain FY 2002 unexpended balances, as part of the across-the-board budget reduction for the department.
+Balances are estimated to total \$657,139 GF.